 About the Village of Pemberton Council

-The primary functions of municipal Council are to establish administrative policy, to adopt bylaws governing matters delegated to local government through the Local Government Act, the Community Charter, and other provincial statutes, and to levy taxes for these purposes.
+The primary functions of municipal council are to establish administrative policy, to adopt bylaws governing matters delegated to local government through the Local Government Act, the Community Charter, and other provincial statutes, and to levy taxes for these purposes.
 Council is also empowered to manage, acquire and dispose of Village assets.

 Council Meeting Schedule & Virtual Access